leonjalfon1/sdp-chaos/labs/03-litmus-chaos.md

 - In this experiment we are going to use some of the Built-in experiments of the `Litmus Chaos Hub`:
   - `Pod CPU Hog`: Consumes CPU resources on the application container
   - `Pod Memory Hog`: Consumes Memory resources on the application container
-  - `Node Taint`: Taints the target node
+  - `Pod Delete`: Pod delete contains chaos to disrupt state of kubernetes resources.
   - `Pod Network Corruption`: Injects Network Packet Corruption into Application Pod

 - The hypothesis is that the Application will be able to whitstand all the above conditions without any impact to the end users.

-- To define the `Steady State` of the application we know that if a user browses to `https://pacman.seladevops.com` the application should return Https status code 200
+- To define the `Steady State` of the application we know that if a user browses to `https://pacman.$DOMAIN` the application should return Http status code 200

 1. Browse to litmus.$DOMAIN, go to `Litmus Workflows` and click on the `Schedule a Worflow` button.
   ![experiment](/images/experiment-1.png)